-1. Match the tax on non-cigarette forms of tobacco like spit tobacco, cigars and hookah to the cigarette tax;
+- Match the tax on non-cigarette forms of tobacco like spit tobacco, cigars and hookah to the cigarette tax; and

-As we look to 2017, the American Lung Association in Ohio will continue to work with a broad coalition of stakeholders to raise the tax on other tobacco products, fully fund evidence-based tobacco prevention and cessation programs, and pass Tobacco 21 laws in Ohio's cities.
+As we look to 2019, the American Lung Association in Ohio will continue to work with a broad coalition of stakeholders to increase funding for evidence-based tobacco prevention and cessation programs and pass Tobacco 21 laws in additional cities across Ohio

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.